patrickdusenge/Deconstgructing-Object/README.md

 # Deconstructing-Object
-Destructuring Assignment to Assign Variables from Objects (FreeCodeCamp Answer)
+Using Destructuring Assignment to Assign Variables from Objects (FreeCodeCamp Answer)